 Polsloe Priory, also known as St Katherine's Priory, was a Benedictine nunnery, founded around about 1159 and dissolved in 1539.
 It was one of only three priories in Devon to be founded by nuns.
 The original priory consisted of four main buildings around a quadrangle or cloister – a licence had been obtained for a burial ground when it was founded.
 The Priory was dedicated to St Katherine of Alexandria.

 The first buildings were of timber, but were quickly replaced by more substantial structures.
-The main buildings were rebuilt in the 14th-century and then the priory started to contract.
-The surviving building is thought to date from 1310 to 1330 and had upper guest rooms.
-It has a 13th-century fireplace and has two stone corbels, of the same age, one of a man's head and the other, a woman's both with carved head-dresses.
+The surviving building, which is thought to date from 1310 to 1330, is the main part of the west range.
+It was originally built in local breccia and then rebuilt in the early 14th Century in the local sandstone.
+The ground floor was used as a storeroom with a parlour, while the upper floor was accommodation with a garderobe.
+The building has a 13th-century fireplace and has two stone corbels, of the same age, one of a man's head, and the other a woman's, both with carved head-dresses.

 It was used as a store and then from 1980, a community centre.
 It was recently sold to a private buyer, but still seems to be used by the community.

 The priory was excavated during 1976-77 by Exeter Archaeology.
 The original cob wall that surrounded the Priory still exists, and the visitor passes through an ancient entrance gate into the grounds.

 │ Top of Page │